Edward Woods: Life and career

-Woods' parents were Mary Clark and William B. Woods, and he had two brothers, Roy C. and William B. Woods.
+Woods's parents were Mary Clark and William B. Woods, and he had two brothers, Roy C. and William B. Woods.
 After graduating from the University of Southern California, Woods became an actor.
 He appeared at the old Salt Lake Theatre in The Copperhead, as Lionel Barrymore's teenage son.
 In New York City, he appeared in many successful Broadway productions then began a movie career.
 He worked with Cary Grant, Greta Garbo, Jean Harlow, John Barrymore, and Clark Gable.

 He played Matt Doyle opposite James Cagney's Tom Powers in The Public Enemy (1931).

-Woods' acting credits on Broadway included Tortilla Flat (1938), One Good Year (1935), Houseparty (1929), Zeppelin (1929), Trapped (1928), and Speak Easy (1927).
+Woods's acting credits on Broadway included Tortilla Flat (1938), One Good Year (1935), Houseparty (1929), Zeppelin (1929), Trapped (1928), and Speak Easy (1927).
 He was the producer of Buttrio Square (1952) on Broadway.

 After his film acting career ended, Woods went into producing, directing, and theatrical management, working with the Schubert Organization and 20th Century Fox.

 In 1947, Woods married Margery Ramsey "Gabrielle" Morris.
 In 1959, they adopted a daughter, Robin.
 Woods retired in 1975, and moved to Salt Lake City, Utah.
 He died in 1989.